flight-recorder/health-report/Usage.md

 #### --timeout <integer>

 If the source becomes unresponsive, for example if the process has crashed or the network connection has died, Health Report will try to reestablish the connection.
-Timeout specify how long Health Report should wait before closing the current stream and starting a new.
+The timeout option specifies how long Health Report should wait before closing the current stream and starting a new.
 The default timeout is 15 s.

 Example: